zeek/zeek-docs/scripts/base/frameworks/logging/main.zeek.rst

    it doesn't then toggling buffering with this function has no effect.

-   :id: The ID associated with a logging stream for which to
+   :param id: The ID associated with a logging stream for which to
        enable/disable buffering.

-   :buffered: Whether to enable or disable log buffering.
+   :param buffered: Whether to enable or disable log buffering.

    :returns: True if buffering status was set, false if the logging stream